Qualification(s): LLM, Dip Law

 Jason is well recognised class action litigator.
-He is one of the select few class action lawyers recommended by Doyle’s Guide as a leading lawyer in the field of litigation and dispute resolution NSW 2016.
+He is one of the select few class action lawyers recommended by Doyle’s Guide as a leading lawyer in the field of litigation and dispute resolution in New South Wales.

 A tenacious and hard-working lawyer, Jason pursues cases with the client’s end goals and objectives in mind.
 Jason has acted in a number of a significant matters, has more than 11 years of class action litigation and 20 years of civil litigation experience.
 He is currently working on the Volkswagen, Audi and Skoda class actions, the Tamaya Resources shareholder class action and the City Pacific litigation.

 “I’m motivated to fight for my clients to see wrongs addressed on a large scale.
 Resolving large scale class actions can help to bring about changes in corporate culture and improvements in governance standards.
 It also leads to better compliance with the law.
 These positive outcomes make pursuing these types of cases very fulfilling” says Jason.

 Jason is or has overseen various class actions including: